Quick Facts About Tummy Tuck Procedures

 View All

-Furthermore, patients should be at—or near—their ideal weight to be considered good candidates for tummy tuck surgery, as notable weight fluctuations following treatment can have a negative impact on the final results.
+Furthermore, patients should be at or near their ideal weight to be considered good candidates for tummy tuck surgery, as notable weight fluctuations following treatment can have a negative impact on the final results.

 How Is the Tummy Tuck Procedure Performed?